ari9dam/LifeCycleQA/README.md

 INSTALL_TEST_REQUIREMENTS=true scripts/install_requirements.sh <br>
 You can test your installation with ./scripts/verify.py .

+5. export PYTHONPATH=<path_to_allennlp><br>
+For e.g., export PYTHONPATH=/home/arindam/workspace/allennlp

-4. navigate to the directory that contains the file "qa_demo.py"<br>
+6. Navigate to the directory inside the NatCyc code that contains the file "qa_demo.py"<br>

-5. for the demo run : python qa_demo.py
+7. For the demo run : python qa_demo.py
+For sample questions see the /data/ folder inside the NatCyc directory.
+The demo version is cached, so you cannot write a new question.